 NOTES

-OID Transfer Frames are discarded.
+OID Transfer Frames are discarded, when any of the coding schemes defined in references [3], [4], [5] are used .
 Transfer Frames with an invalid VCID are also discarded.

+When any of the coding schemes defined in references [6] and [7] are used, then this function does not discard an OID Transfer Frame.

-An abstract model of the Virtual Channel Demultiplexing Function is illustrated in figure 4-18.
+An abstract model of the Virtual Channel Demultiplexing Function is illustrated in figure 4-27.